Lesson 10: So What Now?

 Whichever way, the actual page when displayed on the web would look exactly the same as page.htm did before.
 Hopefully you get the picture.

 You may notice that if you now go and try to view the page in your browser like you've been doing, it probably won't work.
 That's because odds are your computer does not have SSI or PHP.
 You can just upload the files to your host and view them there to see how they look, or if you want to be able to do it on your computer, you'll have to install special programs.
 If you're using PHP, you'll want to install Apache and PHP; this collection has both of them and more in one package.
-If you're using SSI, you can get something like Offline SSI.
-Again, if this is confusing and annoying, you don't need to get these programs; you can just make a habit of uploading everything to your host immediately.
+Again, if this is confusing and annoying, you don't need to do that; you can just make a habit of uploading everything to your host immediately.

 Once you have a host, are using includes and have written a bunch of content, it is time to get some publicity.
 Put a link to your site in your signature at forums, maybe post in advertising forums where they exist, and ask other webmasters for affiliation (as long as you've read their requirements carefully and are sure that you fit them!).
 Be patient; your site won't get known or popular right away.
 Be open to feedback and constructive criticism; it will probably help you improve.